 As a research led school we know that during the first few years of reading instruction, reading fluency and comprehension influence the amount of leisure reading that children do.
 In effect: the better readers tend to read more in their own time.
 In response to this we have implemented Daily Supported Reading in both Reception and Year 1.
 DSR is based on the Reading Recovery literacy programme.
 An approach that research has shown achieves good results that are swift and long lasting.
 DSR has proven to increase the levels of fluency.
 DSR is taught alongside the teaching of phonics.

-Phonics is taught in whole class sessions based on the government’s Letters and Sounds scheme.
-Any interventions are provided outside the phonics session and are carried out by teachers as once again we know that teacher lead phonics interventions have the biggest impact.
+Phonics is taught in whole class sessions based on the Dfe approved ALS phonics scheme.
+Any interventions are provided outside the phonics session and are carried out by trained practioners.
 We work closely with a phonics consultant to ensure teaching and learning is of a consistently high standard.
-Children in Reception and the lowest 40% in Year One are exposed to phonically decodable books to enable them to practise the skills of segmenting and blending using phonically decodable books with the sounds they have been taught.
+Children in Reception and Year 1 practise their skills in segmenting and blending using phonically decodable books with the sounds they have been taught.

 Acquisition of language is crucial to the children we teach.
 As a research led school, we are aware that limited vocabulary has a huge impact on achievement.
 Alongside whole school approaches like Word Aware we explore language in lots of different ways.
 The Deepening part of the Storytelling Cycle allows for exposure to subject specific language through drama, research, poetry, art and music to name a few.
 Word banks are created from the language gathered and are displayed within the classroom.
 Children use language and structures from example texts and are exposed to writing with similar themes as part of guided reading, shared reading or reading at the end of the day.